 Any program or web page can change how a mouse pointer appears.

 In this example text, you can practice hovering your mouse over the text to get each of the different mouse pointers.
 If your mouse pointer is not over any of the text, your cursor should be an arrow.
 As you move your pointer over any of this text, it changes to an I-beam cursor that lets you select text (explained later).
 Finally, if you move your mouse cursor over this link, it changes to a hand with the index finger pointing to the link cursor.
 If you click the link, it skips to the next section about using your mouse to click.

 Clicking with the mouse

 While you are going to spend most of the time moving a mouse pointer, another important feature of the mouse is clicking the mouse buttons.
 As mentioned earlier, most clicking is done with the left mouse button.
 To left-click, you press down on the left mouse button and then let go as if you were pushing a button on a telephone.

 Below are several check boxes you can use to practice left clicking.
 Check each of the boxes below.

 Opening a file or program

-To open a file or a program on a Windows computer, double-click the left mouse button on the icon of the program or file you want to open.
-To double-click press your left mouse button twice quickly.
+To open a file or program on a Windows computer, double-click the left mouse button on the icon of the file or program you want to open.
+To double-click, press your left mouse button twice quickly.
 For new computer users, double-clicking can be difficult because it requires two quick clicks.
 If you click too slow or move your mouse while clicking, it may not work.

 Double-click this text.